validitylabs/EIPs/EIPS/eip-dividends.md

      * @param _exDividendDate OPTIONAL when owning claims entitled to returns
      * @param _recordDate OPTIONAL when the returns on claims eligibility
      *        is recorded, normally the same date as _exDividendDate
-     * @param _payoutDate MANDATORY when return on claims can be reclaimed
+     * @param _payoutDate MANDATORY when return on claims can be claimed
      * @param _clawBackDate OPTIONAL when unclaimed funds can be given to a
      *        beneficiary
      * @param _tokens array of tokens for disbursement, additionally Ether can
-     *        be send
+     *        be sent
      * @param _allocation the number of tokens disbursed, the last entry can be
      *        the amount of Ether
      * @return _returnCode, normally `0` if everything went well.